The Best Pole Saws For Trimming and Pruning That We’ve Tested

 Attachment-capable powerheads save space and cut costs, making them ideal for residential properties.
 The Husqvarna 330iK Combi Switch is one of the best such tools we’ve tested.
 It boasts a powerful and efficient brushless motor that is powered by a long-lasting 36V 4Ah rechargeable battery.
 We tested it with the 10-inch pole saw attachment.

-When assembled, the Combi Switch powerhead and pole saw attachment measure just over 8 feet overall, giving the user a reach of approximately 12 feet.
+When assembled, the Combi Switch powerhead and rigid pole saw attachment measure just over 8 feet overall, giving the user a reach of approximately 12 feet.
 At 13 pounds, it was one of the heavier saws we tested, but it was easily manageable thanks to the support of the included shoulder strap.
 The attachment was well secured, making the pole rigid enough for secure blade placement and cutting leverage.

 The standout characteristic of this saw was its buttery-smooth cutting action.
 Compared to the less expensive pole saws we tested, Husqvarna’s proprietary saw chain made faster, cleaner cuts with less vibration.
 This made for a much more comfortable and satisfying work experience.